Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_restore_backup/guide.en-gb.md

 ## Objective

-Analytics service allows you to focus on building and deploying cloud applications while OVHcloud takes care of the analytics infrastructure and maintenance.
+The Analytics service allows you to focus on building and deploying cloud applications while OVHcloud takes care of the Analytics infrastructure and maintenance.

-**This guide explains how to restore a backup of an analytics service solution in the OVHcloud Control Panel.**
+**This guide explains how to restore a backup of an Analytics service solution in the OVHcloud Control Panel.**

 We continuously improve our offers.
 You can follow and submit ideas to add to our roadmap at <https://github.com/orgs/ovh/projects/16/views/5>.

 ## Requirements

 - Access to the [OVHcloud Control Panel](/links/manager)
-- An [Analytics service](https://www.ovhcloud.com/en-gb/public-cloud/cloud-analytics/) up and running
+- An [Analytics service](/links/public-cloud/analytics) up and running

 ## Instructions

-### Step 1: Select the analytics service you want to restore data from
+### Step 1: Select the Analytics service you want to restore data from

 First, you need to go to the overview page of the service you want to restore the backup from.